Short answer. Three options work in 2026.

 The two real catches we hit on Android 14:

 - Phantom process killer.
 Long sessions inside the chroot get terminated by the same Android 12+ phantom-process killer that affects Termux directly.
 We left a build running, locked the phone, and came back twenty minutes later to a dead session.
 The tracking issue (Termux #2366) is closed with documented mitigations: on Android 14 and 15, toggle Developer Options → "Disable child process restrictions" and the killer stops touching your child processes.
 On earlier Android you need ADB or root.
+Our Termux "signal 9" fix guide walks through the exact toggle and ADB commands per Android version.

 - No Docker, no kernel modules. proot is user-mode; the chroot does not get kernel namespaces, cgroups, or overlay filesystems. docker, podman --rootful, kubectl-against-local-cluster, and anything that wants to load kernel modules will not work. proot-distro's own PRoot wiki page names this limit explicitly.